 - Consider your HVAC system’s size: If your furnace is undersized, it may struggle to keep up with demand on the coldest days.
 Then again, an oversized unit is prone to short cycling, which causes comfort issues and increases energy costs.
 The next time you replace your furnace, make sure it’s sized properly for the best results.

 Implementing these air balancing tips and tricks increases efficiency, improves indoor air quality, and boosts home comfort.
 If you need help, turn to Hoover Electric.
-We have over 40 years of experience providing high-quality HVAC services to Detroit-area residents.
+We have over 40 years of experience providing high-quality HVAC services to Troy & Clinton Township area residents.
 Call us at (586) 756-5676 or contact us online to schedule the services you need.